MatthewACoelho/CRISPRGUARDFinder/README.md

 ```
 gcc -mcmodel=medium -O4 -o bin/ot -pthread src/ot.c
 ```

-All that remains is to edit `activate.sh` to set the `guard_root` to the full path of the one you have created.

 ## Genomes
 The genome-related files and indexes are too large to include here, so before you can run the tool you will need to generate them.